alex347a/Obsidian/3. Semester/Signalbehandling/Lektioner/9 IIR (Infinite-Impulse-Response).md

 ![[Pasted image 20251106091806.png]]
 ![[Pasted image 20251106091811.png]]
 ![[Pasted image 20251106091817.png]]
 So we use an amplification factor to make sure the value of the transfer function is 1, when $z=1$.
-The reason for this is because we don't want to attenuate our DC gain, in a low-pass filter, we want the magnitude to be 1 when we have a DC signal.
+The reason for this is because we don't want to attenuate our DC gain, in a low-pass filter, we want the magnitude to be 1 when we have a DC signal (so $\omega = 0$, meaning the frequency is 0).
 The mapping $z = e^{sT}$ perfectly maps the positions of the poles and zeros, which correctly shapes the frequency response of the filter (e.g., where the peaks and notches are).
 However, it does not automatically set the overall **gain** or **magnitude** of the digital filter, which is why we need to introduce an amplification factor.
 #### Example
 ![[Pasted image 20251106091829.png]]